yunsecode/scss-order/README.md

 This module can be directly executed through the Command Line Interface (CLI):

-- You can install the module globally on your system using npm.
+You can install the module globally on your system using npm.
 This makes the module's commands available from anywhere in your terminal.
 To do so, run:

 ```
 npm list -g
 ```
 Once installed globally, you can simply run `scss-order`followed by any commands or options your module supports from any directory.

+## Installing Locally to Your Project
-- For project-specific use, you can add the module to your `package.json` file.
+For project-specific use, you can add the module to your `package.json` file.
 This is particularly useful for ensuring that everyone working on the project has access to the same version of the module.
 To add it, run:

 ```
 npm install --save-dev scss-order